 It can be tricky to keep up with all the changes that have been made to Secondary school exams.
-That is why we've decided to put together a parents guide to AS and A Levels to help you understand the exam process a little bit better...
+That's why we've decided to put together a parents guide to AS and A Levels to help you understand the exam process a little bit better...

 After your child’s GCSE examinations in Year 11, they may want to stay at school or go to college to complete their AS and A levels.